What is a K-1 Fiancé Visa?

 What are the requirements for a K-1 visa?

-You may be eligible to bring your fiancé(e) to the U.S. on a fiancé(e) visa if you meet the following requirements.
+You may be eligible to bring your fiancé(e) to the U.S. on a K-1 fiancé(e) visa if you meet the following requirements.

-- You are a U.S. citizen;
+- You are a United States citizen;

-The U.S. citizen sponsor must file Form I-129F, Petition for Alien Fiancé(e), with the U.S. Citizenship and immigration Services (USCIS).
+The first step to obtaining a K-1 nonimmigrant visa for your fiancé(e) is to file Form I-129F, Petition For Alien Fiancé(e) with the United States Citizenship and Immigration Services (USCIS).
 The filing fee for Form I-129F is $535.

-At each stage in the process, background and security checks in various databases may be conducted on both you and your fiancé(e).
+At each stage in the immigration process, background and security checks in various databases may be conducted on both you and your fiancé(e).
 The checks are conducted using fingerprints, names, or other biographic or biometric information.